2024 Luxury SUV Face-Off: Range Rover SE P530 vs BMW X7 M60i vs Mercedes GLS 580

 Why You’ll Love It

-The Range Rover SE P530 isn’t just about looks (though, let’s be honest, it’s drop-dead gorgeous).
-It’s built to pamper its lucky occupants with features like an air suspension system that floats over potholes like they don’t exist.
-Inside, it’s a shrine to the lux life, with Windsor leather seats, real wood trim, and a 13.1-inch curved infotainment screen that feels as sleek as your latest smartphone.
+The Range Rover SE P530 is not just a looker (though, let’s be real, it’s stunning).
+It is designed to coddle its fortunate occupants, via attributes that include an air suspension system that glides over potholes as if they were nonexistent.
+Inside, it’s all a shrine to the lux life, with Windsor leather seats, real wood trim, and a 13.1-inch curved infotainment screen that is as sexy as your new iPhone.

-Oh, and if you’re the outdoorsy type—or at least like to look the part—it’s got the chops for off-roading, too.
-Adaptive Terrain Response makes dirt trails feel as smooth as the tarmac.
+Oh, and if you’re the outdoorsy type — or even just like to look that way — it’s got the chops for off-roading, to boot.
+Meanwhile, Adaptive Terrain Response makes dirt trails as smooth as if you were on tarmac.

 Downsides?

-All this luxury comes at a price though as the Range Rover will drain your bank $125,000 to start.
-Also, while the V8 is powerful, the Range Rover’s hefty weight makes it more about grace than agility.
+All that luxury comes with a price, though, as the Range Rover will suck a whopping $125K from your bank to begin.
+Also, the V8 is powerful, but although the Range Rover is not a small SUV, its substantial weight makes it more about grace than agility.

-The BMW X7 M60i is proof that you can have your cake and eat it too.
-It’s a performance beast wrapped in a luxurious package, catering to those who want a little adrenaline with their comfort.
+The BMW X7 M60i shows you really can have it all.
+It’s a performance beast in a luxury wrapper, for drivers who want a side of adrenaline with their comfort.

 Specs Snapshot